perigrin/the-room/menu/cv.md

 #### Programmer - 10/2008 to 08/2009 - 40 hours / week

-* Made significant changes to the order processing system, reducing code duplication and adding more verification of user entered data
-* Added a system to track updates to customer billing accounts and update internal records so that automatic re-billing would work seamlessly
-* Helped implement integration with a third party credit card verification system
-* Built an on-deman reporting system to perform business intelligence queries for Marketting and Upper Managment
-* Researched developing a graph oriented data-store linking potentially hundreds of millions of records based on latent semantic criteria.
+Made significant changes to the order processing system, reducing code duplication and adding more verification of user entered data.
+Added a system to track updates to customer billing accounts and update internal records so that automatic re-billing would work seamlessly.
+Helped implement integration with a third party credit card verification system.
+Built an on-deman reporting system to perform business intelligence queries for Marketting and Upper Managment.
+Researched developing a graph oriented data-store linking potentially hundreds of millions of records based on latent semantic criteria.
-* Introduced modern Perl frameworks such as Moose, and DBIx::Class into the development process, and migrated the code source control system from Subversion to Git.
-* I assisted developers on getting up to speed with the new systems and technology.
+Introduced modern Perl frameworks such as Moose, and DBIx::Class into the development process, and migrated the code source control system from Subversion to Git.
+I assisted developers on getting up to speed with the new systems and technology.

 ### Infinity Interactive - Manhasset, NY (Remote) (8 Employees)